Skip to Main Content Back to Top Let's Talk

 Higginbotham H logo

 Working in the insurance industry can bring financial security and personal rewards.
-You can help individuals and companies protect their lives, health and property, riding to the rescue if there is an illness, accident or other loss.
+You can help individuals and companies protect their lives, health and property, coming to the rescue if there is an illness, accident or other loss.
 The wide variety of careers in insurance offers something for everyone, from high school graduates to professionals with advanced degrees.

 In this article, we’ll discuss some of the most popular jobs in the insurance industry, including how much they pay and what you’ll need to get started.
 But first, let’s review some of the unique benefits that make an insurance career particularly rewarding.